cameraui/sdk/go/docs/api/sensor.md

 	func (s *LicensePlateSensor) UpdateValue(property string, value any) error

-UpdateValue is a no\-op for read\-only license plate sensors.
-State is reported via ReportDetections.
+UpdateValue on a read\-only sensor: external writes are ignored.

 <a name="LightControl"></a>